 It’s perfectly normal to experience physical and psychological symptoms after going through a traumatic event.
 In fact, these symptoms are just a protective mechanism your body exhibits in response to an abnormal or life-threatening event.
 However, the intense emotions and uncontrollable reactions that still occur despite the threat being removed can cause many people difficulties and unhappiness in their daily lives.

-Fortunately, there are several safe and effective options for treating PTSD, including stress management therapy.
+Fortunately, there are several safe and effective options for treating PTSD, including stress management treatment.
 If you or someone you know is struggling with the aftermath of a traumatic event, please don’t hesitate to call Blair Wellness Group to schedule an appointment.

 Symptoms of PTSD